Nexfinity/CakeyBot-Wiki/en/moderation/auto-moderation.md

   * **NOTE:** This feature is only to help block malicious URLs while allowing "safe" URLs.
 While we constantly try to improve its accuracy, it will NOT block every unsafe URL.
 You will still need to manually review some URLs.
   * **Note:** We now include a blacklisted image hash database.
 This will actively try to block known phishing related images that bypass traditional text moderation bots/tools.
 * Markdown Headers
+* Phone Number Detection
+  * Fully configurable check to detect and act on messages containing phone numbers.

+# Ignored Roles/Channels

+Most Auto Moderation checks can be configured to skip specific roles and channels, letting you exempt trusted roles or non-monitored channels from moderation checks entirely.

+# Excluding Admins/Mods/Bots

+Cakey Bot lets you toggle whether Admins, Mods, and/or Bots should be excluded from Auto Moderation checks entirely, so trusted roles/accounts aren't accidentally punished.

 # Punishment Types